Michelle-LZY/Extended_Stat_Programming-2023/README.md

       The 'sample' function should be used to select a word(index) with a given probability.

 # Task 9: Bo Gao
 - [ ] For comparison, simulate 50 word sections of text where the word probabilities are simply

+# Task 10: Zheyue Lin
+- [ ] Keep words having capital letter the most often in the original text.
+**Note: Be careful not to mess up the frequencies**

 # Some questions to ask:
 1. About the working path